Sales Performance Improvement Trends for 2018 and Beyond: Increasing Ineffectiveness of Current Executive Prospecting Methods

 In light of the trend, what advice do you have for business and sales leaders?

 Companies need to transition from carpet bombing every possible executive to a more of an account-focused strategy.
 Identify the companies with whom you want to do business, research the key players and company issues to determine if or how you can help them, and then reach out in a highly personalized way.
 Such a business-development approach requires sophisticated research skills and strong business acumen.
-Have your marketing teams continue to drive inbound opportunities, but also allocate resources to support these hightouch, high-pay-off initiatives.
+Have your marketing teams continue to drive inbound opportunities, but also allocate resources to support this high touch, high-pay-off initiatives.
 Where possible, utilize trigger events and buyer-intent insights to identify targets with a more immediate need.
 These targets will be more likely to respond to you than targets who are satisfied with the status quo.

 Download our eBook “Sales Performance Improvement Trends for 2018 and Beyond” today!